francisngo/francisngo.github.io/_drafts/2023-07-05-rate-limiting-fundamentals.markdown

 Rate limiting can be implemented using different algorithms.
 Each of them has their pros and cons.

 1. Fixed Window Algorithm:

-The Fixed Window Counter algorithm allows a fixed number of request within a specific time window.
+Definition: The Fixed Window Counter algorithm allows a fixed number of request within a specific time window.
 If the number of requests exceeds the limit, further requests are rejected until the next time window begins.
+Advantages:
+- Simple and easy to understand and implement
+- Provides a predictable and consistent rate limiting behavior
+Disadvantages:
+- May lead to uneven distribution of requests within the time window
+- Potential for sudden spikes in traffic right after a time window starts.

-2. Rolling Window Algorithm:
+2. Sliding Window Log:

+Definition: The Sliding Window Log algorithm tracks the timestamps of requests and maintains a log of the most recent requests within a time window.
+If the number of requests exceeds the limit, further requests are rejected until the oldest request falls outside the time window.
+Advantages:
+- Offers a more granular approach compared to Fixed Window Counter
+- Helps distribute requests more evenly within the time window
+Disadvantages:
+- Requires additional memory to store request timestamps
+- Can be more complex to implement compared to Fixed Window Counter